adafruit/Adafruit_WebSerial_ESPTool/README.md

-# Adafruit ESPTool
+# ESP Web Flasher

-A Web Serial tool for updating your ESP bootloader.
+A Web Serial package for updating your ESP bootloader via the browser.

-A live copy of the tool is hosted here: https://adafruit.github.io/Adafruit_WebSerial_ESPTool/

-Also available on NPM as `adafruit-webserial-esptool`.

 ## Local development

 - Clone this repository.
-- Install dependencies with `yarn`
+- Install dependencies with `npm`
 - Run `script/develop`

+## Fork

+This is a fork of [Adafruit WebSerial ESPTool](https://github.com/adafruit/Adafruit_WebSerial_ESPTool).
+Their repository is a single-use website.
+This fork converts the code into a reusable package.

+The changes of this fork are part of [an open pull request](https://github.com/adafruit/Adafruit_WebSerial_ESPTool/pull/10) upstream.
+If accepted in a way that it's usable for our projects, we can retire this project.